apigeekdemos/apigee-informatica-apijam/Lab 3 Secure the API Proxy to the IIC Workflow/README.md

-# API Design : Lab 3 - Secure the API Proxy to the IIC Workflow
+# API Design : Lab 3 - Secure the API Proxy to the IICS Process

 *Duration : 20 mins*